From the workplace, to personal interactions, the ability to make a good decision can lead to better outcomes in nearly every sphere of life.

 As Evans and Stanovich write, the idea that we have two primary modes of making decisions, “one fast and intuitive, the other slow and deliberative, is both ancient in origin and widespread in philosophical and psychological writing.”

 Considerable research has been devoted to understanding these processes since the 1970s and 1980s.
+The Nobel prize winning psychologist, Daniel Kahneman gives a detailed account of this work in his book, Thinking, Fast and Slow.

 So, what are these two processes?
 And how do they work together to help us through challenging decisions?